mouseroot/VM/README.md

 Loadr - Load value of register into another register
 Example: loadr r0 r1

-add - add the values of 2 registers and returns it
+add - add the values of 2 registers
-Example: add r0 r1 r2
+Example: add r0 r1

 sub - subract the values of 2 registers and return it
-Example: sub r0 r1 r2
+Example: sub r0 r1

-jmp - jmp to the value in a register
+jmp - jmp to an immediate value
 Example: jmp #5

 pushi - push immediate value onto stack